 The 11 miles along Route 26 between Errol, NH and Dixville Notch State Park is another stretch of road in wooded forestland that provide great odds at seeing moose.
 It is also part of the 90-mile Cultural Byway between Gorham, NH and Pittsburg, NH known as the “Moose Trail Path.”

 If you don’t have much luck with Route 26 or if you want to extend your moose-watching excursion, try the 15-mile stretch along Route 16 between Errol, NH and the Pontook Reservoir.
 The road follows Bear Brook of the Androscoggin River.
 Swampy, marshy backwaters along the river provide some of the best spots for possible moose congregations.
+You can also head west on 26 to Colebrook, and the Connecticut River.

 While moose-sighting is not a consistent or guaranteed endeavor (they are wild animals), there are a few tips and tricks that will help you increase your odds of catching a glimpse.